How to Become a Veterinarian: 8 Requirements

 If you ask a child what they want to be when they grow up, there’s a good chance that one of the first professions they’ll mention is a veterinarian.
 There seems to be an indelible connection between kids and animals.
 Often, these pet-obsessed youngsters will carry their dream of becoming a veterinarian into adulthood and decide to pursue this career path.

 Although the road to becoming a veterinarian can be long and challenging, it’s ultimately a rewarding career that’s well worth the effort for those who are passionate about animal care.

 If you’ve always dreamed of helping animals, this step-by-step guide will explain how to become a veterinarian—from the classroom to the examination room.

 Step 1: Understand What Veterinarians Do

 Before committing to the field, it’s worth looking closely at what vets do.
-Generally speaking, veterinarians work closely with animals in pursuit of better health for animals and humans.
+Generally speaking, veterinary practitioners work closely with animals in pursuit of better health for animals and humans.